 Spousal and Family Sponsorship

-- This program is specifically for if a member of your immediate family is already a Canadian citizen or permanent resident.
-These include your:
+This program is specifically for if a member of your immediate family is already a Canadian citizen or permanent resident.
+These include you:

 Parents' and Grandparents' Sponsorship

-- This is if your parents, grandparents, children or grandchildren are living in Canada.
+This is if your parents, grandparents, children, or grandchildren live in Canada.

 Super Visa